 The Major Developers Program is inefficient, places an unreasonable disclosure obligation on developers, offers little value to the public, and is not an effective transparency tool or method for discouraging shadow lobbying.
 It is thus not an effective use of City resources to continue to administer this program.
-Staff recommend this program be eliminated.
-Discontinuing the Major Developers Program would remove unreasonable reporting obligations and allow the Commission to focus more on other programs that better promote fairness and impartiality in City decision-making.
+Staff recommend the current reporting requirements of this program be eliminated.
+Instead, the program should be scaled down and revised to support the disclosure of any lobbying activity already required under City law.
+Discontinuing the existing reporting requirements of the Major Developers Program would remove unreasonable reporting obligations and allow the Commission to focus more on other programs that better promote fairness and impartiality in City decision-making.